If you cannot pay your bills and creditors are closing in, a bankruptcy attorney in Woodstock, GA, can provide some answers.

 Finding the Best Bankruptcy Lawyer Near Me

 When you are struggling financially and considering your options, you may ask yourself, “How do I find the best bankruptcy lawyer near me?”
-Do some research before your first meeting with a law firm so you have a basic understanding of bankruptcy law.
+Before your first meeting with a law firm, do some research to understand bankruptcy law.

 When to File Chapter 7 Bankruptcy

 Chapter 7 bankruptcy is the more common form for most private individuals to file.
-It consists of a general liquidation or elimination of the financial obligations of a consumer.
+It consists of a general liquidation or elimination of a consumer’s financial obligations.
 With Chapter 7, you receive a fresh start, and the only remaining debts will be for assets you secured with a “Reaffirmation Agreement.”

 The advantages of filing a Chapter 7 bankruptcy include: